ansys/pymapdl/doc/source/user_guide/post.rst

 Post-Processing
 ===============
-You can post process using an active MAPDL session using the ``post_processing`` property of a ``ansys.mapdl.core.Mapdl`` instance.
+You can post process using an active MAPDL session using the :attr:`Mapdl.post_processing <ansys.mapdl.core.Mapdl.post_processing>` attrbute of an instance of :class:`Mapdl
-One advantage of this approach is it integrates well with existing MAPDL scripting or automation, but can also be carried out on result files generated from other programs, including ANSYS Mechanical.
+<ansys.mapdl.core.mapdl._MapdlCore>`.
+One advantage of this approach
+is it integrates well with existing MAPDL scripting or automation, but can also be carried out on result files generated from other programs, including ANSYS Mechanical.

 Perhaps on of the biggest advantages of gRPC based post-processing is it can be done remotely without any file exchange.
 Multi gigabyte